- What Is Vitamin A & Why Is It Essential?

 - During the first two months of pregnancy, make sure that your daily intake of Vitamin A does not exceed 6000 IUs.

-Conclusion: Since this important nutrient can be found in a variety of edible items, getting your required dosage of Vitamin A through food is the best option during pregnancy.
-Simply avoiding Vitamin A supplements brings down the chances of overdosing to negligible.
-Whenever you are concerned about your diet or health during this important phase of life, be sure to check with your healthcare provider at the earliest.
+Since this important nutrient can be found in a variety of edible items, getting your required dosage of Vitamin A through food is the best option during pregnancy.
+Avoiding Vitamin A supplements brings down the chances of overdosing to negligible.
+Whenever you are concerned about your diet or health during this important phase of life, be sure to consult your doctor at the earliest.

 Disclaimer: This information is not intended as a substitute for medical advice from a qualified professional.